adelmogentilini/superSimpleStock/README.md

 <h1>Solution</h1>

-We provide a set of objects that model the required enviroments.
+I have provided a set of objects that model the required enviroments using a service interface for the required operations:
-A service interface for the required operations that enable interacting with market add stock, trade its and calculate the required formula.
+ . interacting with market for trade
+ . calculate the required formula

-All example is based on an in memory persistent structure that is modelled by the class PersistenceMarket.
+All examples are based on an in memory persistent structure that is modelled by the class PersistenceMarket.

-For example we write a test class based on JUnit3 for the StockFactory object and a simple simulation test for all the operation required.
+As an example I wrote a test class based on JUnit3 for the StockFactory object, and a simple simulation test for all the operation required.